tableau/hyper-api-samples/Community-Supported/list-hyper-contents/README.md

 ## How to use it

-Simply call it from the console, passing the file path of your Hyper file as the first (and only) paramter like this
+Simply call it from the console, passing the file path of your Hyper file as the first (and only) parameter like this

 ```
 python list_hyper_contents.py my_data.hyper